KhaledBassam424/ReadingNotes-301/class03.md

 # Mustache:

-Mustache is a logic-less template syntax.
-It can be used for HTML, config files, source code — anything.
-It works by expanding tags in a template using values provided in a hash or object.
+Mustache is a template where we can use it inside Html as a tags instead of

+writing many orders in javascript to handle that. we send to it the data using a

+command in java script Mustach.render(the id or class of the tag which contains

+mustache).

+Some specialists call Mustache library a logicless library because it contains no for loops or if statements.

-It is often referred to as “logic-less” because there are no if statements, else clauses, or for loops.
-Instead, there are only tags.
-Some tags are replaced with a value, some nothing, and others a series of values. mustache.js is an implementation of the mustache template system in JavaScript.
+mustache.js is an implementation of the mustache template system in JavaScript.
 It is often considered the base for JavaScript templating.
 And, since mustache supports various languages, we don’t need a separate templating system on the server side.

+we apply Mustache inside html  using this form:

-Mustache.render(“Hello, {{name}}”, { name: “Sherlynn” });
+`Mustache.render (“Hello, {{name}}”, { name: “Sherlynn” });`

 // returns: Hello, Sherlynn

-In the above, we see two braces around {{ name }}.
+In the statement above , we see two braces around {{ name }}.
 This is Mustache syntax to show that it is a placeholder.
 When Mustache compiles this, it will look for the ‘name’ property in the object we pass in, and replace {{ name }} with the actual value, e,g, “Sherlynn”.

-A confusion that I have initially was that Mustache is a templating engine.
-However, after some googling, I’ve come to learn that Mustache is NOT a templating engine.
-Mustache is a specification for a templating language.
-In general, we would write templates according to the Mustache specification, and it can then be compiled by a templating engine to be rendered to create an output.

 ![mustach](images/mustach.png)